takelley1/linux-notes/programs.md

 ### screen

-> note: precede all screen keybindings with CTRL + A and all tmux keybindings with CTRL + B
+> note: precede all screen keybindings with CTRL + A

 `c` create new window and switch to it